NABU

 Havel river - Photo: NABU/Klemens Karkow

-The abundance of rare species and the valuable countryside in the new German Federal States were described by the former German Federal Minister for the Environment Prof. Klaus Töpfer as the ‘silverware of German unity’.
-More than 100,000 hectares of these natural treasures were the property of the people.
-With German reunification, these areas were merged into the property of the Federal Republic who then allowed them to become privatised.
+The abundance of rare species and the valuable countryside in the new German Federal States were described by the former German Federal Minister for the Environment Klaus Töpfer as the ‘silverware of German unity’.
+More than 100,000 hectares of these natural treasures were the property of people.
+With reunification, these areas were merged into the property of the Federal Republic and became privatised.
+Today The NABU Foundation for National Natural Heritage buys and develops valuable nature conservation land in Germany: More than 390 natural paradises offer permanently protected habitats for endangered animals and plants.

 BirdLife International